virgo-agent-toolkit/rackspace-monitoring-agent/README.md

     make install

-Post installation you will have a new Binary on your system, `rackspace-monitoring-agent`.
+After installing on unix systems, there is a new binary called `rackspace-monitoring-agent`.
 To get the client running on your system please follow the setup procedure as found [here](http://www.rackspace.com/knowledge_center/article/install-the-cloud-monitoring-agent#Setup)